-James Grant (2000) raises anew questions about the measurement of IT prices and output: "By a process called hedonic price indexing, the fruits of the information-technology revolution are made to appear even plumper, riper and juicier than they actually are."
-This is essentially the issue raised a number of years ago by Denison (1989), who also believed that the use of hedonic indexes for computers in the U.S. national accounts recorded price declines that were too large and exaggerated computer output and investment and IT capital input.9
+A column by James Grant, in the Financial Times (Monday September 4, 2000, page 15) raises anew questions about the measurement of IT prices and output: "By a process called hedonic price indexing, the fruits of the information-technology revolution are made to appear even plumper, riper and juicier than they actually are."
+This is essentially the issue raised a number of years ago by Denison (1987), who also believed that the use of hedonic indexes for computers in the U.S. national accounts recorded price declines that were too large and exaggerated computer output and investment and IT capital input.

-There is no question that IT equipment, particularly computers and peripheral equipment, are measured differently in different countries, and that different methodologies make a huge contribution to non-comparability of IT statistics, and indeed of GDP, across OECD countries.10 Hedonic indexes in France (one of two European countries that presently deflate computer output with an internal hedonic price index) yield the greatest measured computer price decline in Europe, and the application of "non-hedonic" methods produces a wide variance in price indexes that are not entirely plausible within a common market.
+There is no question that IT equipment, particularly computers and peripheral equipment, are measured differently in different countries, and that different methodologies make a huge contribution to non-comparability of IT statistics, and indeed of GDP, across OECD countries.
+This issue was first documented by Wyckoff (1995), it is discussed extensively by Schreyer (1999), Scarpetta et al, (2000), Jorgenson and Stiroh (2000), Daveri (2000), and a Eurostat report on deflation of IT equipment in national accounts (Eurostat, 1999).
+The latter shows that hedonic indexes in France (one of two European countries that presently deflate computer output with an internal hedonic price index) yield the greatest measured computer price decline in Europe, and the application of "non-hedonic" methods produces a wide variance in price indexes that are not entirely plausible within a common market.